 Different approaches for space-time coding for UFMC have been presented in this paper.
 We can either apply the STBC on the data carriers or the on time domain samples (TR-STC).
-The results show that both approaches yield similar reults but TR-STC is recommended for UFMC since it has a lower complexity.
-Moreover, GFDM outperforms UFMC and OFDM since it uses the CP more efficiently which leads to a better performance over frequency selective channels.
-However, MF based receivers exhibit a very bad performance in the case of GFDM.
+The results show that both approaches yield similar results but TR-STC is recommended for UFMC since it has a lower complexity.
+Moreover, GFDM outperforms UFMC, FBMC, and OFDM since it uses the CP more efficiently which leads to a better performance over frequency selective channels.

-(a) SER performance for QPSK over Ped-A channel model

-(b) SER performance for 16 QAM over Veh-A channel model
+- (a) SER performance for QPSK over Ped-A channel model - (b) SER performance for 16 QAM over Veh-A channel model

-Fig. 4: SER performance for different 5G proposed transmission schemes
+Fig. 5: SER performance for different 5G proposed transmission schemes